-The man in question is fellow house guest Jack Craigen (Edmund Lowe), a mining engineer who had spent the previous five years knocking about amidst “jungles, savages, and nose rings” in the wilds of South America, and who harbors a rather dubious view of modern womanhood.
+The man in question turns out to be Jack Craigen (Edmund Lowe), a mining engineer who had spent the previous five years knocking about amidst “jungles, savages, and nose rings” in the wilds of South America, and who harbors a rather dubious view of modern womanhood.

-Best remembered for classics such as Cleopatra (1934), Imitation of Life (1934), Midnight (1939), The Palm Beach Story (1942), and for her Oscar-winning star turn in Frank Capra’s comedic masterpiece It Happened One Night (1934), at the time she made The Misleading Lady Claudette Colbert was at the dawn of a long and respectable acting career that spanned over sixty years and encompassed film, theater, and television.
+Best remembered for classics such as Cleopatra (1934), Imitation of Life (1934), Midnight (1939), The Palm Beach Story (1942), and for her Oscar-winning star turn in Frank Capra’s comedic masterpiece It Happened One Night (1934), Claudette Colbert was then at the dawn of a long and prestigious acting career that spanned over sixty years and encompassed film, theater, and television.

 A warm and intelligent actress, Colbert was a versatile performer, equally adept at sophisticated comedy and hard-hitting drama.
 Known for her “light” approach to acting, she always imbued her characters with wit, elegance, and a clear-eyed practicality.
 Her throaty, well-modulated voice was merely the icing on a delectable cake.